-An after-school club is an excellent way to complement traditional school learning, enrich your child’s life experiences and improve social skills.
+An after-school club is an excellent way to complement traditional school learning, enrich your child’s life experiences, and improve social skills in the Netherlands.

 For some children, the time between the end of the school day and dinner at home is an opportunity to play in the park, hang out with friends, or catch up with homework.
 For parents, it’s an awkward time: jobs to do, errands to run, and kids to keep on the straight and narrow.

 After-school clubs in the Netherlands are an excellent way to ensure late afternoon time is productive learning time.
 Studies show that good quality after-school clubs are good for a child’s mental and physical well-being, and can also complement academic study.

 There’s a wide network of after-school clubs in the Netherlands for children, catering to a broad range of needs.

 A good after-school club is one which gives children individual attention.
 An after-school club provides remedial teaching and homework support for children between the ages of six and 12.

 Children benefit from one-on-one attention coupled with group learning.
 It’s essential that staff dedicates sufficient time to get to know the children and understand their personalities.
 A good after school club, particularly one which offers academic support, will not take a ‘one program fits all’ approach.